206724/SBA-308A/README.md

 # API Interaction Example

 This project demonstrates how to interact with different APIs using JavaScript.
-It includes functions for making GET, POST, PUT, and PATCH requests, and handles user interactions to fetch and display data from external APIs.
+It includes functions for making GET, POST, PUT, and PATCH requests and handles user interactions to fetch and display data from external APIs.

 ## Project Structure